aws-samples/eks-workshop/content/advanced/430_emr_on_eks/autoscaling.md

 It is particularly useful if you are not familiar of your workload or want to use the flexibility of kubernetes to request resources as necesaary.

 Dynamic resource allocation (DRA) is available in Spark 3 (EMR 6.x) without the need for an external shuffle service.
-Spark on Kubernetes doesn't support external shuffle service as of spark 3.1, but DRA can be achieved by enabling shuffle tracking.
+Spark on Kubernetes doesn't support external shuffle service as of Spark 3.1, but DRA can be achieved by enabling shuffle tracking.

 To add DRA, we will enable it and define executor behavior in `--configuration-overrides` section.